CS-DS-125/125book/source/ValuesAndVariables/Input.rst

    print("That is", days, "days!")

 Often we put the conversion function in the input statement itself.
-Below the first line of program both asks for user input and converts that input to an ``int``.
+Below, the first line of the program both asks for user input and converts that input to an ``int``.

 A corrected version of the above example: